 The appearance of Wulfgar goes under a dramatic change in the opening third of the film – the dramatic change in appearance is in his face.
 When first presented with Wulfgar, he’s a brown-bearded individual who possesses a scarily sleazy charm (and looks a little different to Rutger Hauer), but when his face becomes known as the terrorist Wulfgar, his only way of avoiding the authorities and being able to roam free is to go under a facial transformation – “make me beautiful” he instructs to a French plastic surgeon – the surgeon is later to be found dead, obviously.
 The result of the transformation presents the audience with a more recognisable Rutger Hauer, but along with the change in face, his tendency of being scarily sleazy has vanished.

-At times, Nighthawks manages to present happenings or both seriously and (very) slightly comedic at the same time – I don’t know whether this is the intended presentation or if it’s just my reading of the film.
+At times, Nighthawks manages to present happenings quite seriously, though slightly comedic at the same time – I don’t know whether this is the intended presentation or if it’s just my reading of the film.
 An example of this is the first encounter between Wulfgar and Stallone & Billy Dee Williams’ characters, Detective Sergeants Deke DaSilva and Matthew Fox.

 DaSilva & Fox gather intelligence that Wulfgar enjoys the nightlife; therefore the maiden encounter between Nighthawks’ villain and heroes takes place in a disco nightclub.
 In quite a dramatic happening, DaSilva scopes out who he thinks is Wulfgar in the club – this is done with shot-reverse-shots and zoom-ins, he then withdraws a pencil sketch of Wulfgar from his pocket, adds a bit of detail in places, and says to Fox, “that is stood over there.”- of course, DaSilva & Fox approach Wulfgar in a subtle fashion, but from two or three meters away, they just stand and stare at Wulfgar, waiting for him to notice – it’s a situation that’s both serious and hilarious.
 Obviously, Wulfgar knows that they know who he is, so he starts to drift away with his evening date, then out of nowhere…DaSilva shouts, “Wulfgar!”, and our villain happens to be carrying an Uzi at the same time which leads to a short shootout, then an incredibly well-shot chase through the streets of New York, then into the subway, and onto a train!